LegendsModding/minecraft-legends-docs/Blocks.md

 # Blocks in Minecraft Legends

+We plan to heavily expand on this document.
+Check this space soon!

 ## Block List

 Here is a list of all of the blocks that are used in Minecraft Legends.
 They are used in world generation or in structures.

 | Name |